Skip to main contentSkip to footer content

 Huntington Wildlife Forest

 The 15,000 acre (6,000 hectare) Huntington Wildlife Forest, containing both undisturbed natural communities and managed forest stands, is the most important component of the Newcomb Campus.
-The research tract and the surrounding 6 million acre (2.5 million hectare) Adirondack Park provide abundant opportunities for ecological research.
+The research tract and the surrounding 6 million acre (2.5 million hectare) Adirondack Park provide abundant opportunities for research.

 Housing

 Housing accommodations are available throughout the year in a mix of dorms, efficiency cabins and lodges.
-This includes three modern residences available for housing visiting faculty and families.
+This includes modern residences available for housing visiting faculty and families.
 Seven cabins and lodges located in the Arbutus Lake Area are capable of housing a total of 37 individuals on a seasonal basis or 33 year around.
 A restored rustic lodge is available for small conferences, with meeting space for a maximum of 20 people and overnight accommodations for 10.
 Bunkhouses in the Rich Lake Area provide space for 60 people.
 Additional accommodations are available in the Newcomb/Long Lake area.

 Rich Lake Dining Center